 Award Selection and Criteria

 Applications will be reviewed by an Award Committee of individuals from higher education institutions, higher education associations, accrediting organizations and the public.
-Applications will be judged by the extent to which four award criteria have been met:
+Applications will be judged on the extent to which four award criteria have been met:

-In addition to the four criteria, the committee looks for evidence that outstanding practice related to outcomes (1) is embedded in an institutional culture, (2) makes good use of current technology in the methods and tools to track outcomes, (3) includes extensive use of faculty and strong faculty support, (4) is supported by institutional leadership that is dedicated to the importance of outcomes and (5) involves approaches to outcomes that can be replicated at other institution.
+In addition to the four criteria, the committee looks for evidence that outstanding practice related to outcomes (1) is embedded in an institutional culture, (2) makes good use of current technology in the methods and tools to track outcomes, (3) includes extensive use of faculty and strong faculty support, (4) is supported by institutional leadership that is dedicated to the importance of outcomes and (5) involves approaches to outcomes that can be replicated at other institutions.

 To be considered for an award, an applicant on behalf of an institution, program or major should complete the four sections of this application.